-When most people think about Bolivian music they think of Andean music (panpipes, charangos, guitars and flutes) but few people know that in the 1500's when Jesuit priests came over from Spain they constructed dozens of immense and very beautiful temples in the middle of the Amazon jungle region, which today covers the Eastern part of Bolivia, Western part of Brazil and Northern part of Paraguay.
+When most people think about Bolivian music they think of Andean music (panpipes, charangos, guitars and flutes) but few know that in the 1500's, when Jesuit priests came over from Spain, they constructed dozens of immense and very beautiful temples in the Amazon jungle region, which today covers the Eastern part of Bolivia, Western part of Brazil and Northern part of Paraguay.

 These amazing Catholic churches were built in regions occupied by various different indigenous groups.
 In Bolivia, many of them are found in the Chiquitania, a huge area of Eastern Bolivia inhabited by the

 peoples.
-Today these communities continue to thrive around the churches and towns the Jesuits built 500 years ago and several of them have been renovated to create a
+Today these communities continue to thrive around the churches and towns the Jesuits built 500 years ago.
+Some have been renovated to create a

 Jesuit Missions tour

 circuit.
-These are active, living towns and the historical value of these churches is immeasurable.
+The historical value of these towns and churches is immeasurable.

-Five hundred years later the Chiquitanos continue to make violins and play Bolivian music in the Amazon and have even travelled throughout the world to give concerts.
+500 years later the Chiquitanos continue to make violins and play Bolivian music in the Amazon and have even travelled the world to give concerts.
 Santa Cruz organizes an

 International Baroque Music Festival